spierala/mini-rx-store/README.md

 -   [Angular Integration](https://spierala.github.io/mini-rx-store/docs/angular): Use MiniRx Store the Angular way: `StoreModule.forRoot()`, `StoreModule.forFeature()`, ...

 ## Key Concepts
 - The store is a single object which holds the global application state.
-It is the "single source of truth"
+It is the **"single source of truth"**
-- State is exposed as RxJS Observable
+- State is exposed as **RxJS Observable**
-- State has a flat hierarchy and is divided into "feature states" (also called "slices" in Redux world)
+- State has a **flat hierarchy** and is divided into "feature states" (also called "slices" in Redux world)
 - For each "feature state" we can decide to use the **Redux API** with actions and a reducer or the **Feature Store API** with `setState`
-- State is read-only (immutable) and can only be changed by dispatching actions (Redux API) or by using setState (Feature Store API)
+- State is **read-only** (immutable) and can only be changed by dispatching actions (Redux API) or by using setState (Feature Store API)

 ## Installation
 Install from the NPM repository using npm:

 ```
-npm install mini-rx-store@beta
+npm install mini-rx-store
 ```

 Install the RxJS peer dependency: